From: The War Correspondent

 who sit in parlours doing business drinking Power’s;

-then populate this slum with Cypriot and Turk,
+populate this slum with Cypriot and Turk,

 Armenians and Arabs, British riflemen